-Well, just look at these share price performance figures over one, five, and 10 years:
+Well, just look at these share price performance figures over one, five and 10 years:

 Source: Google Finance.
-Prices as of Jan.
-25.
+Prices as at 25/01/13.

 I haven't taken account of dividends in this comparison.
-Looking at the total return would change the numbers somewhat, but the three firms are all good dividend payers, so the conclusions would be broadly the same.
+Looking at the total return would change the numbers somewhat, but the three firms are all good dividend payers so the conclusions would be broadly the same.
 I suspect that the three firms would show even better outperformance.

 So it's no surprise that family firms indulge much less in buying companies, especially avoiding large acquisitions.
-Mergers and acquisitions are renowned for destroying shareholder value while boosting the stature and earnings of CEOs.
+M&A is renowned for destroying shareholder value but boosting the stature and earnings of CEOs.

 Finally, family firms tend to retain employees longer, building loyalty and a strong corporate culture.

 There's no synergy between the retail stores and ABF's food businesses, and conglomerates are out of fashion.
 There would likely be a quick profit from a demerger.
 It's a fair bet that the Weston family's control has acted as a brake on that.
-It owns 55% of the company, the CEO is a family member, and the family appoints one director to the board.
+It owns 55% of the company, the CEO is a family member and the family appoints one director to the board.

 Fund manager Schroders illustrates the parsimonious approach to acquisitions.
 "We've made five small bolt-on acquisitions [since 2006] without huge execution risk, which is what we like," CEO Michael Dobson told the Financial Times last year.
-That included a shrewd 25% purchase of an Indian fund manager -- but with net 3 billion pounds of cash on the balance sheet, plenty of CEOs would be agitating for a big deal.
+That included a shrewd 25% purchase of an Indian fund manager -- but with net £3bn of cash on the balance sheet, plenty of CEOs would be agitating for a big deal.

 Reckitt Benckiser is perhaps not generally thought of as a family firm.
 But the Benckiser family owned about 15% of the shares until last year, when it sold down to 10%.
-It is entitled to nominate a director so long as the holding stays at that level.
+It is entitled to nominate a director as long as the holding stays at that level.
 The current incumbent is deputy chairman Peter Harf, whose day job is running the family investment firm that also owns cosmetic giant Coty.

 The company demonstrates the longevity angle to family firms.
 Current CEO Rakesh Kapoor has worked for the firm and its predecessors since 1987.
 He took over in 2011 from Bart Becht, who had been CEO since Benckiser merged with Reckitt and Coleman.

 Investing in family firms is just one way of building your wealth.
-There are lots more tips in this free report from The Motley Fool: "Ten Steps To Making a Million in the Market."
+There are lots more tips in this free report from The Motley Fool: "Ten Steps To Making a Million in the Market".
 With equity markets forging ahead this year, there's no time like the present to look at where to invest.
-You can download the report now by clicking here.
+You can download the report by clicking here.